-During 2014/15 the Pension Scheme recorded an actuarial loss of £3.96m which is reflected in the Comprehensive Income and Expenditure Account and is mostly responsible for the increase in the Council's pension fund liabilities of £5.7m.
+During 2015/16 the Pension Scheme recorded an actuarial gain of £6.12m which is reflected in the Comprehensive Income and Expenditure Account and is mostly responsible for the reduction in the Council' s pension fund liabilities of £4.33m.
+The Council also revalued land and property assets during the year.
+The total upward revaluation was £9.661m, contributing to an overall increase in fixed asset values.